 The Afton Solar Energy Zone (SEZ) is located in New Mexico in a semiarid basin with undeveloped scrubland.
 The SEZ is located on BLM-administered land within the Las Cruces District.

-As of April 2015, there were no pending solar project applications within the SEZ.
+As of November 2018, there were no pending solar project applications within the SEZ or in the state of New Mexico.
 A previous application within the SEZ (Application 119969, for a 3,000 acre parabolic trough facility) was closed in 2013.

 In the Draft Solar PEIS the proposed Afton SEZ had a total area of 77,623 acres (314 km2).
 In the Supplement to the Draft, the SEZ was significantly reconfigured to eliminate 46,917 acres (190 km2) of land.
 Lands were eliminated at the north, northeast, southeast, and southwest boundaries, in order to focus potential solar development in the area along the existing Section 368 corridor, where development already exists.
 In addition, 742 acres (3 km2) of floodplain and intermittent and dry lake non-development areas within the remaining SEZ boundaries were identified.
 The remaining developable area within the SEZ is 29,964 acres (121.2 km2).
 No additional changes to the SEZ developable area were made in the Final Solar PEIS.